Resources

 Need help working out whether ILARS may fit your dispute?

-We can review the insurer decision, identify the likely dispute pathway, and tell you what evidence usually needs attention first.
-That can help you move faster on weekly payments, treatment, lump sum, or IME-related disputes without guessing what IRO or ILARS means in practice.
+We can review the insurer decision, identify the likely dispute pathway, and explain what evidence usually needs attention first.
+That can help you understand the next steps for weekly payments, treatment, lump sum, or IME-related disputes without assuming that ILARS funding has already been approved.